David Blackwell (American football): Old Dominion

 Blackwell was named the defensive coordinator at Old Dominion in 2019, In his lone season at Old Dominion, he guided the Monarchs to the top-50 defense in terms of yards allowed after ranking 118th the year before.
 Despite the drastic improvement of the defense, the Monarchs only won 1 game which led to Blackwell being terminated along with head coach Bobby Wilder.

 Louisiana Tech

 Blackwell was named the defensive coordinator at Louisiana Tech in January 2020.

+Missouri

+On March 23, 2023, Blackwell was named as a defensive consultant at Missouri.

+On July 28, 2024, head coach Eliah Drinkwitz announced Blackwell will serve as Defensive Tackles Coach.